iamola/uniserver/UniController/README.md

 ### AutoIt Files

-The source code also includes 2 AutoIT scripts in the autoit directory
+The source code also includes the following AutoIT scripts in the autoit directory

- 1. hidemysql8.au3 - The console window for MySQL8 seems to remain open and the noconsole option in Pascal cannot hide it.
-So this script does.
- 2. Install_PEAR.au3 - Automated the complete installation of PEAR
+ 1. Install_PEAR.au3 - Automated the complete installation of PEAR